DaneSirois/npm-redux-interfaces/README.md

 **Why interfaces?**

-- It allows your state to exist independently from the rest your application
+- They allow your state to exist independently from the rest your application.
-- It's built upon the concept of modularity.
-With that comes maintainability with the inclination to scale
+- They are built upon the concept of modularity.
+With that comes maintainability.
 - It lets you interact with your application's state from anywhere.
-No more need for bindings like `mapDispatchToProps()`
+No more need for bindings like `mapDispatchToProps()`.

 **Note:**
 It's my understanding that this library does **not** currently support server-side rendering.
 It's something that I'm looking into.